joaonevescampos/cyber-web-frontend-public/README.md

 `git clone https://github.com/joaonevescampos/cyber-web-backend.git`

-### 2.4) Mudar para branches de produção:
+### 2.4) Switch to production branches:

 **Frontend**

-Entre no repositório do frontend: `cd desafio-3-cyber-web-frontend` Mudar para a branch de produção: `git checkout feature/deploy`
+Enter the frontend repository: `cd desafio-3-cyber-web-frontend` Switch to production branch: `git checkout feature/deploy`

 **Backend**

-Entre no repositório do backend: `cd cyber-web-backend` Mudar para a branch de produção: `git checkout feature/config-deploy`
+Enter the backend repository: `cd cyber-web-backend` Switch to production branch: `git checkout feature/config-deploy`

-- Agora está tudo pronto para instalar os pacotes para o docker.
+- Now everything is ready to install the packages for Docker.

-### 2.5) Rodar o docker compose na instância EC2:
+### 2.5) Run docker compose on the EC2 instance:

-**Lembre que deve estar na raiz "project", na pasta onde tem o docker-compose.yml e ambos repositórios:**
+**Remember you must be at the root "project" folder, in the directory containing the docker-compose.yml and both repositories:**

 `cd ..`

-**2.5.1) Rode este comando para criar as imagens e containers:**
+**2.5.1) Run this command to create the images and containers:**

 `docker compose up -d --build`

-**2.5.2) Rode os comandos para criar e popular as tabelas no banco de dados postgres**
+**2.5.2) Run the commands to create and populate the tables in the PostgreSQL database**

 `docker exec -it backend npx prisma migrate deploy`

 `docker exec -it backend npm run seed:prod`

-- Pronto!
-Agora o backend deve está funcionando em **http://18.117.245.170/api** e frontend está na porta 80 em **http://18.117.245.170/** ou
+- Done!
+Now the backend should be running at **http://18.117.245.170/api** and the frontend is on port 80 at **http://18.117.245.170/** or
 **http://ec2-18-117-245-170.us-east-2.compute.amazonaws.com/**

 ## Authors

 ### Group 5: "Sertão Squad"